Prashant-Kumar-Baghel/netflix-gpt/README.md

 - useTopRatedMovies Custom Hook
 - useTrendingMovies Custom Hook
 - useUpComingMovies Custom Hook
-- GPT Search Feature .
+- GPT Search Page .
 - we use GPt as a movie recommandation system.
-- we are using OPENAI GPT API.(chatgpt is an interface(frontend) on top of gpt api which built by OPEN AI)
+- we are using OPENAI GPT API.(chatgpt is an interface(frontend) on top of gpt api which built by OPEN AI.
+- GPT Search Bar
+- Multi-language feature in our App.
+- Integrate GPT APIS .

 # Features
 - Log In/Sign Up